Peace

 • Location: Conceptual (no specific physical location)

-• Role: Regulates energy across all chakras, promoting rest, recovery, and balance
+• Role: Regulates energy across all chakras, promoting rest, sleep, and calming from the effects of the sympathetic nervous system.

 • When activated: Facilitates relaxation and restorative sleep, preventing overstimulation of any single chakra.